Clock icon

 Home dental care between cleanings

 The single most effective thing you can do.
-Use a pet-specific toothpaste (never human toothpaste).
-Even a few times per week makes a difference.
+Use a pet-specific toothpaste, and never human toothpaste.
+Even a few times per week can make a difference.

 Prescription dental diets like Hill's t/d or Royal Canin Dental are designed with kibble that scrubs teeth as your pet chews.

-Products like Vetradent are clinically tested to reduce plaque formation.
+Products like Vetradent are clinically tested to reduce plaque formation and are easy to add to your pet's daily routine.

 Look for the Veterinary Oral Health Council seal.
 Not all dental chews are effective, and some can fracture teeth.